 Dam controlled float

-From Memorial Day to Labor Day, Entergy releases 36 cubic feet a second from Remmel Dam from noon to 3 p.m., according to AmericanWhiteWater.org‘s description of the float.
+From Memorial Day to Labor Day, Entergy releases 36 cubic feet a second from Remmel Dam from noon to 5 p.m., according to AmericanWhiteWater.org‘s description of the float.
+AmericanWhiteWater.org lists the cutoff time at 3 p.m., but a sign at the dam says 5 p.m.
 That website is also a great resource for the float and has links to current levels.
 Always check Entergy’s release schedule and water levels so you don’t accidentally get in over your head.

 When Entergy is generating, the six-mile float takes about an hour and a half to two hours.